sametweb/react-step-builder/README.md

     );
 }

+const Before = (props) => {
+	return <span>This component will be rendered before the Step components in every step</span>
+}

+const After = (props) => {
+	return <span>This component will be rendered after the Step components in every step</span>
+}

 const config = {
+	before: Before, // a React component with special props provided automatically
+	after: After, // a React component with special props provided automatically
 	navigation: {
 		component: Navigation, // a React component with special props provided automatically
 		location: "before" // or after